the8472/stitch-animation/README.md

 # stitch-animation

-Linear panning detection, scene extraction and image compositing using motion vectors provided by video codecs.
+Linear panning detection, scene extraction and image compositing.

 Supports multi-threading, depending on CPU capacity, video resolution and passed arguments it should run 2-10x faster than normal playback speed.